SProjects/bucketlist_andela/README.md

 #### Authorization

-- Using the authentication endpoint get a token to send as a username in basic authentication parameters.
+- Using the authentication endpoint get a token which you send in place of the username in the basic authentication parameters.
-- OR Use your username and password as parameters for basic authentication
+- OR Use the username(email of user) and password as parameters for basic authentication